norkator/cryptography/README.md

 Methods are related to Cryptography android app cipher method collection.
 Point of this repository is that users can modify and play with these methods in any way they want.

-Future goal after reaching many methods is to add same implementations with different languages.

 ### Installation
 1. Download and install eclipse: https://www.eclipse.org/downloads/